Kdoxa/printf/README.md

-This is a readme file for printf
+This is a readme file for printf pair of two